twonirwana/DiscordDiceBot/PrivacyPolicy.md

 ## Log Files

 Button Dice Roller follows a standard procedure of using log files.
 These files log users when they interact with the bot.
-The information collected by log files include discord username, server name, date and time stamp, and the used dice commands.
+The information collected by log files include the discord server name, date and time stamp, and the used dice commands.
 The purpose of the information is to identify bugs and performance problems.

 ## Third Party Privacy Policies